Dahomey: Brazil

-In 1750, the Kingdom of Dahomey sent a diplomatic mission to Brazil, while the country was still part of the Portuguese Empire, in order to strengthen diplomatic relations after an incident which led to the expulsion of Portuguese-Brazilian diplomatic authorities in 1743.
-The interest of maintaining these relations was economic, "with the aim of building closer ties with Portuguese colonial authorities and slave buyers residing in Brazil, and making sure they continued to buy slaves supplied by Dahomey rather than rival kingdoms."
-Dahomey was the first country to recognize the independence of Brazil in 1822.
+In 1750, the Kingdom of Dahomey sent a diplomatic mission to Salvador, Portuguese colony of Brazil in order to strengthen diplomatic relations with this Portuguese colony following an incident which led to the expulsion of Portuguese-Brazilian diplomatic authorities in 1743.

+Other Dahomey missions were sent to Portuguese colony of Brazil from 1795 to 1805 with the purpose of strengthening relations with Portuguese colonial authorities and slave buyers residing in Brazilian territory, ensuring that they maintained an interest in purchasing enslaved people supplied by Dahomey rather than rival kingdoms.
+It is also recorded that in 1823, the Kingdom of Dahomey formally recognized Brazil's independence, making it one of the first political entities in the world to do so.

-Francisco Félix de Sousa, a Brazilian slave trader, became a politically influential figure in Dahomey after helping King Ghezo seize power.
-He even held the office of chacha during his subsequent reign.
+The Atlantic slave trade between Brazil and Dahomey remained intense even under pressure from the United Kingdom for its abolition.
+Francisco Félix de Sousa, a former enslaved person and later a major slave trader in the Dahomey region, became a politically influential figure in that kingdom after the ascent of Guezo to the Dahomean throne.
+He was granted the honorary title of Chachá, vice-king of Ajudá, and a monopoly on the exportation of slaves.

 France

-In 1861, the kingdom of Porto-Novo, one of Dahomey's tributaries, was attacked by the British Royal Navy, which was participating in anti-slaving patrols.
+In 1861, the kingdom of Porto-Novo, one of Dahomey's tributaries, was bombarded by the Royal Navy.
 Porto-Novo asked for protection from France and became a French protectorate as a result in 1863.
-However, this status was rejected by King Behanzin, who still declared Porto-Novo to be a tributary of Dahomey.
+This status was rejected by King Behanzin, who still declared Porto-Novo to be a tributary of Dahomey.
 Another issue of contention was the status of Cotonou, a port the French believed was under their control because of a treaty signed by Dahomey's representative in Whydah.
 Dahomey ignored all French claims there as well and continued to collect customs from the port.
 These territorial disputes escalated into the First Franco-Dahomean War in 1890, resulting in French victory.
 Dahomey was forced to sign a treaty surrendering Porto-Novo and Cotonou to the French.
-However, Dahomey later returned to raiding the area and disregarded French complaints, triggering the Second Franco-Dahomean War in 1892.
+It later returned to raiding the area and disregarded French complaints, triggering the Second Franco-Dahomean War in 1892.
 The kingdom was defeated in 1894, it was annexed into the French colonial empire as French Dahomey, and King Behanzin was exiled to Algeria.